grisoniFr/virtual_libraries/README.md

 sh install_linux.sh
 ```

-Once the installation is done, you can activate the virtual conda environement for this project:
+Once the installation is done, you can activate the virtual conda environment for this project:

 ```
 conda activate mollib